cookiecutter/cookiecutter-django/{{cookiecutter.project_slug}}/docs/docker_ec2.rst

 * Install your preferred source control solution, Docker and Docker compose on the news instance.

 * Pull in your code from source control.
-The root directory should be the one with your `docker-compose.yml` file in it.
+The root directory should be the one with your `production.yml` file in it.

-* Run `sudo docker-compose build` and `sudo docker-compose up`.
+* Run `sudo docker-compose -f production.yml build` and `sudo docker-compose -f production.yml up`.

 * Assign an `Elastic IP address`_ to your new machine.